Oluloba/express-RestAPI/README.md

 ◾ GET /items/:id — To fetch a specific item by its ID

-◾ GET /items/:id — To fetch a specific item by its ID

 ◾ POST /items — To create new items by sending a JSON request body

 ◾ PUT /items/:id — To update an existing item's name and description